facebookexperimental/MIRAI/documentation/DeveloperGuide.md

     },
 ```

-Note that VSCode runs cargo to build mirai (if necessary) and get's the location of the binary from cargo.
+Note that VSCode runs cargo to build mirai (if necessary) and gets the location of the binary from cargo.
 When
 actually debugging, however, it runs the binary directly, so it is necessary to set DYLD_LIBRARY_PATH.
 VSCode config
 files don't support things like `$(rustc --print sysroot)`, hence the more brittle expression above.